waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

  - Paste your clipboard contents (bbox bounds) into your terminal emulator.

-If the script was started with filename 'PREFIX' argument, files will be written to disk with directories and filenames constucted as follows:
+If the script was started with filename 'PREFIX' argument, files will be written to disk with directories and filenames constructed as follows:

  $HOME/op_scripts/$PREFIX/$PREFIX.op  ===> overpass query template \
  $HOME/op_scripts/$PREFIX/$PREFIX_Bbox.csv ===> Well Know Text file for bounding box \